 The author of this review would like to warn all of those with health problems - especially blood pressure/heart problems - that exposure to this game may be hazardous to your health and can result in serious injury or death.

 In other words, this game is scary.
 Very scary.
 If you have played hundreds of horror adventure games and think nothing can affect you, then Scratches: Director’s Cut/The Last Visit is the game that will change your opinion.

 Scratches: Director’s Cut is a new release based on the original Scratches.
 This review will not assume familiarity with the old game, but I’m hoping that you have already played it by the time you read this review.

-For those of you who get this game in the hope that there will be plot differences from the actual game, sorry to disappoint you; up to the end, the games are identical.
+For those of you that you get this game in the hope that there will be plot differences from the actual game, sorry to disappoint you, but up to the end, the games are identical.
 The extra chapter and improved graphics are the only differences, but the game is still worth its asking price either for the collector or someone new to the game.

 Soon you will discover that the house is not a place of peace.
 An evil thing seems to have taken over the whole house, locking you in and isolating you from everything else…

 In the Director’s Cut version, there is an additional chapter.
 You are now a reporter hoping to write a follow-up story about the strange happenings at Blackwood Manor.
 But Michael won’t speak to you and Jerry has been imprisoned.
 You only have a few days to explore the manor before it is demolished for good.
 Even a few good horror shots for your magazine editor would be a bonus, but what you get instead is an unexpected and terrifying surprise.
 You know the saying ‘what you see is what you get’?
 It will soon be ‘what you got is what you deserved!’
 The finale of this chapter also explains what really happened on the Blackwood property.